 FAQ's: Your Questions Answered

-2. It allows your lawyer time to discover what happened.
-In a Utah case, a woman suffered a surgical injury to the sciatic nerve that runs down the back of the leg.
-She considered her options for a long time.
-Finally, just before the time limit ran out, she consulted a lawyer, who filed a lawsuit against the surgeon.
-When the lawyer got the hospital records a month later, he learned that a hospital employee was to blame, and there was no case against the surgeon.
-It was too late to sue the hospital, and the plaintiff received nothing.
+2. It gives your attorneys adequate time to investigate your case fully.
+In a Utah case, a woman suffered a surgical injury that damaged the sciatic nerve that runs down the back of the leg.
+By the time she hired an attorney and filed a lawsuit against the surgeon, it was too late.
+Months later the lawyer got the hospital records and learned that a hospital employee was to blame, and there was no case against the surgeon.
+The statute of limitations had passed and the plaintiff walked away empty-handed.

-3. In some states, until you file your lawsuit, you cannot obtain all the facts and medical records, such as x-rays and doctor’s office records, to learn what really happened.
-It takes time to obtain documents and evidence.
+3. In some states, you cannot obtain all the facts and medical records, such as x-rays and doctor’s office records, until you file your lawsuit.
+Obtaining documents and evidence takes time and will not happen overnight.
+It is imperative to act quickly to avoid losing your claim due to a statute of limitations.

-4. In most instances, insurance companies are only concerned with cases that have been filed.
-They recognize these cases as serious claims and are more apt to settle.
-An unfiled lawsuit is an empty threat that goes into the inactive file and is ignored.
+4. For the most part, insurance companies are only concerned with cases that have been filed.
+They view filed claims as much more legitimate and serious and are therefore much more likely to settle.
+If you want to get an insurance company’s attention, file a suit!

 5. It allows you plenty of time to find the medical expert witness or dental expert witness you need.

-8. Many medical malpractice cases and dental malpractice cases are settled instead of going to trial, and settlement negotiations can take a long time.
-If you wait to file your lawsuit until after the settlement negotiations, your payment could be delayed.
-But, if your lawsuit is filed before your lawyer begins negotiating with defense lawyers, it is in the pipeline, and he can engage in settlement negotiations, without delaying the trial if negotiations break down.
+8. Many medical malpractice cases and dental malpractice cases never go to trial.
+They are instead settled.
+Settlement negotiations can take a long time and if you wait to file your lawsuit until after the settlement negotiations, your payment could be delayed.
+File your lawsuit before your attorney begins negotiating with defense lawyers and the case will be in the pipeline.
+Your attorney can then engage in settlement negotiations, without delaying the trial if negotiations break down.

-If your child was injured during or before birth as the result of a surgery, medication, or other medical treatment, and you believe the injury may have been the product of medical malpractice, you need an attorney that has experience in dealing with birth injury claims by your side to make sure you receive all the benefits and compensation you are entitled to.
-You need experienced and aggressive attorneys like Dan Newlin Injury Attorneys to help you get everything to which you may be entitled.
-Call us at (407) 888-8000 for a free consultation and have all your questions answered regarding your injury.
+If your child was injured during or before birth as the result of a surgery, medication, or other medical treatment and you believe the injury may have been the product of medical negligence, you need to immediately speak with a medical malpractice attorney.
+You need experienced and aggressive attorneys like Dan Newlin Injury Attorneys.
+We will help you get everything to which you may be entitled.
+Call us at 800-257-1822 for a free consultation!